x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/in-place-ediscovery/in-place-ediscovery.md

 For In-Place eDiscovery, the only property on a user mailbox that you can use to create a recipient filter for a custom scope is distribution group membership.
 If you use other properties, such as _CustomAttributeN_, _Department_, or _PostalCode_, the search fails when it's run by a member of the role group that's assigned the custom scope.
 For more information, see [Create a custom management scope for In-Place eDiscovery searches](create-custom-management-scope.md).

-## Integration with SharePoint Server and SharePoint Online
-<a name="SP"> </a>

-Exchange Server and Exchange Online offer integration with SharePoint Server and SharePoint Online, allowing a discovery manager to use eDiscovery Center in SharePoint to perform the following tasks:

-- **Search and preserve content from a single location**: An authorized discovery manager can search and preserve content across SharePoint and Exchange, including Lync content such as instant messaging conversations and shared meeting documents archived in Exchange mailboxes.

-- **Case management** eDiscovery Center uses a case management approach to eDiscovery, allowing you to create cases and search and preserve content across different content repositories for each case.

-- **Export search results**: A discovery manager can use eDiscovery Center to export search results.
-Mailbox content included in search results is exported to a PST file.

-SharePoint also uses Microsoft Search Foundation for content indexing and querying.
-Regardless of whether a discovery manager uses the EAC or the eDiscovery Center to search Exchange content, the same mailbox content is returned.

-In on-premises deployments, before you can use eDiscovery Center in SharePoint to search Exchange mailboxes, you must establish trust between the two applications.
-In Exchange Server and SharePoint 2013, this is done using OAuth authentication.
-For details, see [Configure Exchange for SharePoint eDiscovery Center](https://docs.microsoft.com/exchange/configure-exchange-for-sharepoint-ediscovery-center-exchange-2013-help). eDiscovery searches performed from SharePoint are authorized by Exchange using RBAC.
-For a SharePoint user to be able to perform an eDiscovery search of Exchange mailboxes, they must be assigned delegated Discovery Management permission in Exchange.
-To be able to preview mailbox content returned in an eDiscovery search performed using SharePoint eDiscovery Center, the discovery manager must have a mailbox in the same Exchange organization.

-For step-by step instructions for setting up an eDiscovery Center in a Microsoft 365 or Office 365 organization, see [Set up an eDiscovery Center in SharePoint Online](https://support.microsoft.com/office/a18f8975-aa7f-43b4-a7d6-001d14744d8e).

 ## eDiscovery in an Exchange hybrid deployment
 <a name="oauth"> </a>